 January 2021-June 2021

-I am currently working as a postdoctoral researcher at Dublin City University for two different funded projects regarding behavioural interventions and cancer.
-My duties include conducting systematic searches for a systematic review, data analysis, and manuscript writing/editing.
+I worked as a postdoctoral researcher at Dublin City University for two different funded projects regarding behavioural interventions and cancer.
+My duties included conducting systematic searches for a systematic review, data analysis, and manuscript writing/editing.
 This position will lead to several publications and has provided me with experience in joining new research teams outside of my primary area.

 Lecturer in Psychology